synadia-io/flink-connector-nats/README.md

 ## Releases and Versioning

-The current release is a "Release Candidate".
-All APIs are frozen.
-They are unlikely to, but still subject to change.
 This project will adhere to semver except where a class is commented as "INTERNAL" and annotated with the `@Internal` annotation
 (`org.apache.flink.annotation.Internal`)